Retina Eye Specialists

 Retinal occlusion can be a serious condition, and seeking immediate treatment is important.
-For residents in and around South Pasadena and Beverly Hills, California, Raghu Murthy, MD, FACS, and the team at Retina Eye Specialists offer outstanding diagnostic and treatment services for this and many other eye health issues.
+For residents in and around South Pasadena, California, Raghu Murthy, MD, FACS, and the team at Retina Eye Specialists offer outstanding diagnostic and treatment services for this and many other eye health issues.
 If you or a loved one needs more information, book an appointment online or over the phone today.

 Your retina is a layer of light-sensitive tissue lining the rear portion of your eye.
 It is covered with rods and cones, special cells that convert light into signals that your brain processes into images.

 Vision is not possible without the retina, and problems in this part of the eye are serious and need prompt attention.
 Your retina is nourished by a constant blood supply, and when one of the blood vessels in this area develops a clot or blockage, the condition is called retinal occlusion.

 Depending on the type of blood vessel affected, you may be diagnosed with retinal artery occlusion or retinal vein occlusion.
 In some cases, sudden vision loss is your first sign of occlusion.

 What causes retinal occlusion?

 Researchers aren’t sure of the exact causes of retinal occlusion, but they have identified numerous risk factors that increase your chances of developing the condition.

 - Macular edema